Exclusive: Goldman Sachs' Latam investment bank chief to leave - source

 Richard McNeil, who was co-head of investment banking in Latin America with Werner, will retain his position, the person familiar with the situation said.

-Werner will be replaced as head of the Mexican business by Manuel Camacho and Jorge Comode.
+Werner will be replaced as head of the Mexican business by Manuel Camacho and Jorge Combe.

 Before joining Goldman Sachs in 2000, Werner was under-secretary at Mexico's finance ministry.

+(This version of the story has been filed to correct name in seventh paragraph to Combe from Comode)

-(Writing by Carmel Crimmins; Editing by David Gregorio)
+Writing by Carmel Crimmins; Editing by David Gregorio